 The award agreements governing the outstanding PSU and RSU awards provide for "double trigger" rather than "single trigger" vesting in connection with a change in control.
 The outstanding equity awards held by our Named Executive Officers will only vest in connection with a change in control if the Named Executive Officer experiences a Qualifying Termination during the 12-month period following the change in control.
 Upon the occurrence of a Qualifying CIC Termination, in addition to the Qualifying Termination Severance, all outstanding, unvested RSUs will immediately vest in full.
 All unvested PSU awards for which performance achievement had been certified at the time of the change in control (and thus remained subject only to time-based vesting requirements) will vest immediately upon such termination in an amount determined based on the actual achievement of the performance criteria.
-Unvested PSU awards for which performance achievement had not been certified at the time of the change in control will not be forfeited, but instead will remain outstanding and will vest in full at the end of the applicable performance period, in an amount determined based on actual of the performance criteria during such performance period.
+Unvested PSU awards for which performance achievement had not been certified at the time of the change in control with performance and will vest in full at the end of the applicable performance period, in an amount determined based on actual of the performance criteria during such performance period.

 Each Named Executive Officer is subject to a general non-competition and non-solicitation clause for a period of two years following the date of a termination of employment for Messrs.
-Singleton and Aisquith and one year for Mr. Ezzell of its subsidiaries, as a result of which those persons who (together with their affiliates) held 100% of the voting power of the Company immediately prior to such transaction do not hold (either directly or indirectly) more than 50% of the voting power of the Company (or the surviving or resulting entity thereof) after giving effect to such transaction, (ii) the sale of all or substantially all of the assets of the Company and its subsidiaries, taken as a whole, in a transaction or series of related transactions or (iii) a majority of the members of the Board are replaced with individuals who are not incumbent directors.
+Singleton and Aisquith and one year for Mr. Ezzell.

+Each Employment Agreement and the Incentive Plan generally defines "change in control" as one of the following: (i) a sale, merger or similar transaction or series of related transactions involving the Company or any of its subsidiaries, as a result of which those persons who (together with their affiliates) held 100% of the voting power of the Company immediately prior to such transaction do not hold (either directly or indirectly) more than 50% of the voting power of the Company (or the surviving or resulting entity thereof) after giving effect to such transaction, (ii) the sale of all or substantially all of the assets of the Company and its subsidiaries, taken as a whole, in a transaction or series of related transactions or (iii) a majority of the members of the Board are replaced with individuals who are not incumbent directors.